qoiz12/Minecraft-China-Guide/README.md

 # Minecraft China Edition Install Guide/Tutorial (in English)
-I have only tested Windows and Android.
+I have only gotten this to work on Windows and Android.
 I haven't been able to get it to work on IOS.

 ## Windows